Golfer’s elbow is also known as medial epicondylitis. It causes pain on the inside of the elbow which develops gradually

 Expert interview (play video).
 Controversial in their management, not everyone agrees on what is the best course of treatment and the vast majority of conditions do improve with conservative treatment such as ultrasound, physiotherapy or occasionally a steroid injection.
 Or indeed now patients may be treated with platelet rich plasma injections which is where blood is taken from the patient themselves and a centrifuge the clotting and healing factors of the patients blood can be injected into the site of the injury where the tendon has frayed.

 Identify possible causes

 Overuse is the main cause of throwers elbow.
 Doing too much, too soon without allowing your body to recover.
 Keep a training diary.
 This will allow you to look back and identify if you have been overtraining.

 The chance of suffering over use injuries is greatly increased if you have faulty technique.
 For example, throwing a javelin or ball with a 'low elbow' technique will place far greater stress on the tendons on the inside of the elbow than a correct technique.
 Particular attention needs to be paid to the technique of the golf swing or tennis forehand if the athlete is involved in these sports.

 Golfer’s elbow exercises

-Stretching should begin as soon as possible, gently at first and continue throughout the rehabilitation process and after.
-Stretches for the wrist flexor muscles are most important.
+Stretches for the wrist flexor muscles (play video) are most important.
 Hold stretches initially for 10 - 15 seconds - during the acute stage.
 Later stretches should be held for up to 40 seconds.
 Repeat stretches 5 times and aim to stretch at least three times a day.

-Strengthening should begin as soon as pain allows and this will depend on how bad the injury is.
+Strengthening exercises should also begin as soon as pain allows and this will depend on how bad the injury is.
 If it hurts during the exercise, after or makes it worse the next day then do not do strengthening exercises.
 Be patient!